lupyuen/lupyuen.github.io/src/ikea.md

 -   Imagine connecting a community of Air Quality Sensors miles apart (because of LoRa's long range).
 That would be super interesting!

-TODO

-Source code
+In a while we'll dive into the Source Code that connects the IKEA Sensor...

 -   [__lupyuen/ikea_air_quality_sensor__](https://github.com/lupyuen/ikea_air_quality_sensor)

-Arduino, ESPHome
+TODO: Arduino, ESPHome

 # What's Next